Ndemman/NDISuite/Configureplan.md

 - [x] Log detailed information about component state during errors
 - [x] Implement recovery mechanisms for error states

+## Integrate Advanced Audio Recorder into Report Generator

+### Overview
+We need to replace the current audio recorder in the Report Generator with the more advanced recorder from the Recordings page.
+This will provide a more consistent user experience and offer better audio visualization, transcription, and control features.

+### Implementation Steps

+#### 1. Create New Advanced Audio Recorder Component

+- [x] Create a new reusable component based on the NewRecordingPage implementation
+- [x] Extract the core recording functionality while making it adaptable for different contexts
+- [x] Ensure the component maintains the same visual style and functionality as the original

+#### 2. Implement Audio Visualization and Controls

+- [x] Add canvas-based audio visualization with waveform display
+- [x] Implement volume control slider for audio playback
+- [x] Add proper recording state management (recording, paused, stopped)
+- [x] Ensure timer display is accurate and responsive

+#### 3. Integrate Transcription Service

+- [x] Add automatic transcription functionality after recording stops
+- [x] Implement transcription status indicators and loading states
+- [x] Ensure transcription results are properly displayed and formatted
+- [x] Add error handling for transcription failures

+#### 4. Replace Current Audio Recorder in Report Generator

+- [x] Update the DataTab component to use the new advanced audio recorder
+- [x] Ensure proper data flow between the recorder and parent components
+- [x] Maintain compatibility with existing save and navigation functions
+- [x] Test the integration to ensure all features work correctly

+## Simplify Audio Recorder and Improve Button Layout

+### Overview
+Based on user feedback, we need to simplify the AdvancedAudioRecorder component by removing the preview and transcription functions, and arrange the "Save Recording" and "Continue to Sources" buttons side-by-side for better usability.

+### Implementation Steps

+#### 1. Simplify AdvancedAudioRecorder Component

+- [x] Remove audio preview functionality
+- [x] Remove transcription display and related features
+- [x] Streamline the component to focus only on recording functionality
+- [x] Update the component's props to reflect the simplified interface

+#### 2. Improve Button Layout

+- [x] Modify the Report Generator page to display action buttons side-by-side
+- [x] Ensure "Save Recording" and "Continue to Sources" buttons are aligned properly
+- [x] Maintain proper spacing and responsive behavior
+- [x] Update button styling for visual consistency

+#### 3. Update Integration in Report Generator

+- [x] Update the Report Generator page to use the simplified recorder
+- [x] Ensure all necessary functionality is preserved
+- [x] Test the modified component in the application
+- [ ] Verify that the simplified workflow meets user requirements

+## Fix Audio Recording Error

+### Overview
+The audio recorder is currently failing with an error when trying to start recording.
+We need to identify and fix the root cause of this issue to ensure the recording functionality works properly.

+### Implementation Steps

+#### 1. Diagnose the Error

+- [x] Check browser console logs to identify the specific error
+- [x] Inspect the error context to understand what's failing
+- [x] Verify if the issue is related to browser permissions or API access

+#### 2. Fix Audio Recording Initialization

+- [x] Update the audio recording initialization code to handle errors properly
+- [x] Add better error handling and user feedback for permission issues
+- [x] Ensure proper cleanup of audio resources

+#### 3. Test and Verify the Fix

+- [x] Test the recording functionality in different scenarios
+- [x] Verify that error messages are clear and helpful
+- [ ] Ensure the recording workflow works end-to-end

+## Fix Navigation to Sources Tab After Recording

+### Overview
+After a recording is completed and saved, the application should automatically navigate to the Sources tab.
+Currently, this navigation is not working correctly, and users remain on the Data tab after recording.

+### Implementation Steps

+#### 1. Diagnose the Navigation Issue

+- [x] Examine the current navigation flow after recording completion
+- [x] Identify where the navigation to Sources tab should be triggered
+- [x] Check if the navigation function is being called correctly

+#### 2. Fix the Navigation Logic

+- [x] Update the onSave and onContinue handlers in the AdvancedAudioRecorder component
+- [x] Ensure proper tab navigation after recording is saved
+- [x] Verify that the selectedFiles state is updated before navigation

+#### 3. Test the Navigation Flow

+- [x] Test the complete recording and navigation workflow
+- [x] Verify that recordings appear in the Sources tab after saving
+- [x] Ensure a smooth transition between tabs

+#### 4. Fix the Continue to Sources Button

+- [x] Diagnose why the Continue to Sources button doesn't save the recording
+- [x] Update the onContinue handler to properly save the recording first
+- [x] Ensure both Save Recording and Continue to Sources buttons work correctly

+## Fix RAG Output and Infinite Update Loop Issues

+### Overview
+There are two critical issues to address:
+1. The retrieval augmented generation (RAG) system is not properly using the configuration settings when generating output from audio recordings
+2. There are infinite update loop errors occurring in the application, likely due to improper useEffect dependencies

+### Implementation Steps

+#### 1. Diagnose the RAG Output Issue

+- [x] Examine how audio recording content is passed to the RAG system
+- [x] Verify how configuration settings are applied to the generation process
+- [x] Identify where the disconnect between configuration and generation occurs

+#### 2. Fix the RAG Integration

+- [x] Update the code to properly pass audio recording transcriptions to the RAG system
+- [x] Ensure configuration settings are correctly applied to all content types
+- [x] Implement proper error handling for RAG generation failures

+#### 3. Fix the Infinite Update Loop

+- [x] Identify components with useEffect hooks causing infinite updates
+- [x] Fix dependency arrays in problematic useEffect hooks
+- [x] Implement proper state management to prevent circular updates

 ## Detailed Implementation

 ### Step 1: RAG Service Implementation